 When we have erected your structures, we prepare a handover certificate, confirming they are correctly installed and fit for purpose.
 Our site safety record is spotless, and we invest in training and refresher courses for our employees annually.

 To give you one reliable, responsive point of contact, we appoint one of our skilled, professional site foremen to supervise your contract.
-Supported by a fully trained team, they manage the installation, ensuring it complies with recognised MUTA Best Practice Guide and all relevant UK and EU industry standards.
+Supported by a fully trained team, they manage the installation, ensuring it complies with the current MUTA Best Practice Guide 2018 and all relevant UK and EU industry standards.

 Equally, we take a serious approach to all aspects of sustainability – not only the environmental aspects of flora, fauna, watercourses and wildlife, but also keeping our work sites clean, and ensuring the safety and welfare of our employees.
 We are accredited to two important international standards: ISO 14001 for environmental management and ISO 20121 for event sustainability management.
 Our commitment to sustainability is rare in our industry sector, and Woodhouse is proud to lead the way.

-As well as working to ISO sustainability standards, Woodhouse has experience of working under CDM (Construction Design and Management) Regulations 2007, even though temporary structures are not yet required to comply.
+As well as working to ISO sustainability standards, Woodhouse has experience of working under CDM (Construction Design and Management) Regulations 2015.
 At the London 2012 Summer Olympics, where CDM was mandatory, we carried out a major stabling installation following the strict procedures these regulations demand.
-So, for your event, you can be sure we will work to the highest safety standards.
+So, for your event, you can be sure we continue to work to the highest safety standards.

 You can also gain reassurance from our long-standing MUTA membership.
-In fact, our Managing Director, Tony Marsh, has recently handed over the presidency having held the post from 2007-14.
+In fact our trade body MUTA is celebrating its centenary this year and our Managing Director, Tony Marsh is proud to have served as its president from 2007-14.

 Only the best, most reliable suppliers of temporary structures are MUTA members, signed up to a rigorous code of practice, providing a professional standard of workmanship, and maintaining public liability insurance of at least £1 million.
 In Woodhouse’s case, we carry £10 million of insurance to cover the full range and large-scale events we supply.

-We follow our industry-leading, trade sector-specific body MUTA’s Best Practice Guide, and submit ourselves to independent inspection.
+We follow our industry-leading, trade sector-specific body MUTA’s Best Practice Guide 2018, and submit ourselves to independent inspection.
 So when you choose Woodhouse as your event contractor, you know you’re not taking a risk.

 When organising an outdoor event nothing can be left to chance.
 Get peace of mind width our five-part assurances